lyokha/nginx-haskell-module/docs/yet-another-doc-with-examples/nginx-haskell-module-yadwe.md

 *hs_async_httpbin* will never be used because we'll get out from the current location.

-The asynchronous task runs in a late *access phase*, and the lazy bytestring --- the contents --- gets used in the content handler as is, with all of its originally computed chunks.
+The task starts from the content handler asynchronously, and the lazy bytestring --- the contents --- gets used in the task as is, with all of its originally computed chunks.

 ## Examples (including online image converter)